 Thousands of Japanese Canadians were interned by the Canadian government from 1941 to 1945.
 This action was a direct response to the Japanese army’s attack on Western colonies in the Pacific on December 7, 1941, which showed that Japan had become a clear military threat to the Allies.
 Unfortunately, issei (first-generation Japanese citizens) and nisei (second-generation Japanese citizens) got caught up in the anti-Japanese sentiment and were also perceived as a threat.

 This was not the first case of racism against Asian populations.
 Most Asian immigrants who had come to Canada since the 19th century had settled in British Columbia, and they were frequent victims of institutional and other types of racism.
 In Vancouver, a series of race riots that erupted between September 7 and 9, 1907 involved attacks by white people on Asian-owned businesses.
-When war was declared against Japan, communities of Japanese descent were subject to a new wave of racism.
+Thus, when war was declared against Japan, communities of Japanese descent were again subject to a new wave of racism.

 The Internment of Lena Hayakawa

-Lena and her family took the train to Winnipeg and were then transferred to the small town of Dufrost.
-Lena was the oldest of her siblings.
-Despite their young age, the children still had to work, and Lena reported that her whole family had to work in the fields under very difficult conditions.
+Although Lena was the oldest of her siblings, the children still had to work despite their young age!
+Lena reported that her whole family had to work in the fields under very difficult conditions.
 The entire Hayakawa family was housed in a small, shabby wooden shack.
 At night, she could see the moonlight through the spaces between the logs.
 It’s easy to imagine the harsh conditions that the family endured there, especially during the frigid winters and hot, humid summers.
 Hayakawa talked about these conditions:

 “In the wintertime, there was only a wood stove… the bathroom and everything was all outside and there was no bathtub.
 In the wintertime, my mother had to bring the snow in the house and melt it.”
+(Lena Hayakawa to Matthew McRae, Canadian Museum For Human Rights).

 After the Internment